starc007/newZ/README.md

 # newZ
-## News Application that lets you read all types of news
+## This is the Application is developed to gather and exebit all the news in a short manner
 ### Screenshots of App

 SS 1             |  SS 2